jayiyer/WaterSaver/README.md

   * Average percentage of recommended daily water usage <br />

 ##### Control Flow <br />
-* Users are initially presented with a circular chart showing what percentage of recommended daily water usage they have already consumed <br />
+* Users are initially presented with a basically-empty page titled "Your Uses of Water," along with a "Stats" button and a "+" button for adding usage. <br />
-* There will be a button below this circle to add water usage <br />
-* Once the user taps this button, the user will be presented with a number of scenarios for recording their water usage <br />
+* Once the user taps "+" button button, the user will be presented with many scenarios for recording their water usage <br />
   * The amount of time spent in a bathtub <br />
   * The number of minutes a dishwasher has been used <br />